hphelion/documentation/cli.windows.2.release-notes.md

 ---
 layout: default
-title: "Release Notes for the HP Cloud Environment CLI Software for Windows PowerShell"
+title: "Release Notes for the HP Helion Public Cloud CLI Software for Windows PowerShell"
 permalink: /cli/windows/2/release-notes/
 product: win-2-cli

 ---
-# Release Notes for the HP Cloud Environment CLI Software for Windows PowerShell
+# Release Notes for the HP Helion Public Cloud CLI Software for Windows PowerShell

-These are the release notes for the HP Cloud environment CLI software for Windows PowerShell.
-The current release number for the [HP Cloud environment CLI software for Windows PowerShell](/cli/windows) is version 1.3.5.7, released on 11/15/2013.
+These are the release notes for the HP Helion Public Cloud CLI software for Windows PowerShell.
+The current release number for the [HP Helion Public Cloud CLI software for Windows PowerShell](/cli/windows) is version 1.3.5.7, released on 11/15/2013.
 These release notes contain the following information:

 * [Release 1.3.3.9 Features](#v1339)
 * [Release 1.3.1.9 Features](#v1319)